RandallDavis/roll20-areaMapper/README.md

 - Unique assets can be used.
 This makes it really easy to import a map and use it as the floor image of an area.
 - Blueprint mode is available.

+##### Features not appearing in the video since they were implemented after it was made:
+- Trapdoors.

 ##### Required libraries:
 This requires another script I wrote for its visual alert animations.
 It can be found here: https://github.com/RandallDavis/roll20-visualAlertScript.